Our Trustees - Ngā Kaitarahiti

 Becoming a Trustee

-Trustees of Community Trust South are responsible for an investment fund of approximately $250 million and distributing income generated, to benefit communities of Southland, Wakatipu Basin, Tapanui and Heriot.
+Trustees of Community Trust South are responsible for an investment fund of $243 million (as at 31 March 2023) and distributing income generated, to benefit the communities of Southland, Wakatipu Basin and parts of West Otago.

 • Sufficient diversity among Trustees (for example, in relation to background, skillset, ethnicity, demographics, and gender) in order to ensure that the communities in the Community Trust South area and their needs are properly represented;